Understanding the 20 Minute Rule

 Add Movement Between Sessions

-Stretching, standing up, or walking to the kitchen for water can help reset your attention.
+Stretching, standing up, or walking to the kitchen for water resets your attention.
 Physical movement stimulates blood flow and supports the brain-body connection.

 Use Technology as a Support Tool